Whenever I read an article, a blog post or a book that someone wrote about relationships or dating these phrases pop up . . .

 I want you but I don’t need you”

 “I want a man but I don’t need a man”

 “She needs to want me, not need me”

 “In love, I want to be wanted but not needed

 They are becoming popular catchphrases that seriously make no sense!
 Why?
 Well, for one thing, we human beings have needs just as much as we have, wants.
 When it comes to love between two people in a long-term relationship, being needed is just as important as being wanted.
 To be human is to have needs and to be needed, not just want and wanted!
-To tell you the truth after the last two sentences I shouldn’t need to explain any further.
-But because I am human and feel the need, it is necessary to me to continue.
+To tell you the truth after the last two sentences I shouldn’t NEED to explain any further.
+But because I am human and feel the NEED, it is necessary for me to continue.

 We are living in a time where equality between the sexes has allowed women a kind of independence that our female ancestor would never understand.
 Men and women equally share financial support for their families.
 Higher education and diverse career paths offer our youth the opportunities to be financially independent as responsible adults.
 What all this means is that we can provide for our own personal needs.
 But love, itself, should not be part of that equation.

 To state that you want, but don’t need or be needed by your significant other, translate as you being a person who is self-centered, unfeeling and uncaring about what a real loving relationship with another human being is seriously about.
 You want to be loved by that special person who gives meaning to your life, without having any needs or giving any needs, then you lack the personal sacrifice necessary to make that union meaningful.